If you don’t know how you spend your time, you can’t know if you’re spending it well or poorly.

 From there the action plan is simple:

-2. Activities that are low value – DELEGATE / DIMINISH / AUTOMATE
+2. Low value activities: DELEGATE / REDUCE / AUTOMATE

 Life changes and priorities change so this isn’t a once and done process.